 - Recruit and supervise interns as needed and when useful for campaign support.

-- Online campaign experience: Experience with online strategies and platforms for recruiting, engaging, and mobilizing large numbers of people.
-Proficiency in online petition and organizing platforms, including Action Network and major third-party petition platforms, such as MoveOn, Avaaz, Change.org, etc.
+- Online campaigning experience: Experience with online strategies and platforms for recruiting, engaging, and mobilizing large numbers of people.
+Proficiency in online petition and organizing platforms, including Action Network and major third-party petition platforms, such as MoveOn, Change.org, etc.

-- Offline campaign experience: Experience with strategies for building public pressure on campaign targets, including phone calls, volunteer-led protests and events, meetings with target decision-makers, media engagement, etc.
+- Offline campaign experience: Experience with strategies for building public pressure on campaign targets.
+These include media engagement; generating constituent pressure through grassroots phone calls, volunteer-led protests and events; meetings with target decision-makers, etc.

-- Issue and regional knowledge: Demonstrated interest and knowledge of human rights, including specifically women’s human rights, U.S. foreign policy in the Middle East, financial and business relationships between the U.S. and Middle East economies, governments, etc.
+- Issue and regional knowledge: Demonstrated interest and knowledge of human rights, peace issues, and anti-militarism concerns, including women’s human rights, U.S. foreign policy in the Middle East, financial and business relationships between the U.S. and Middle East economies, governments, etc.

 - A spirit of experimentation: We are a new project in a rapid growth phase, building new campaigns to drive a dramatic transformation in human rights and U.S. foreign policy.
-We don’t already know which campaigns will succeed.
 The ideal candidate is comfortable trying different ideas, dropping unsuccessful tactics, learning from failure, and sprinting towards success.

 - Courage: We are challenging brutal governments and powerful interests that use violence to maintain power.
-The ideal candidate is comfortable pushing oppressive entities to change their behavior.
+The ideal candidate is comfortable pushing oppressive entities and their enablers to change their behavior.

 - Operations mindset: Comfortable building systems to measure and track success.
 Strong organizational skills and attention to detail.